bawmedical/restorativejustculture.org/_pages/about.md

 # Contact Us

 If you need get in touch, please email us to tell us your comments, thoughts, suggestions, book a programme, seek advice and support, ideas for an initiative or anything else that comes to mind.
-Contact [kristina.brown@northumbria.ac.uk](mailto:kristina.brown@northumbria.ac.uk)
+Contact [info@restorativejustculture.org](mailto:info@restorativejustculture.org)